Roy Allen (tennis)

-Roy Allen born Edward Roy Allen (March 1859 – 26 October 1930) was a British tennis player active in the late 19th century and early 20th century.
+Edward Roy Allen (28 December 1868 – 26 October 1930), and often referred to as E.R.
+Allen, was a British tennis player active in the late 19th century and early 20th century.

 In major tournaments of the time he was an all-comers finalist in the men's doubles at the 1896 Wimbledon Championships partnering with his twin brother Charles Gladstone Allen where they lost to Reggie Doherty and Harold Nisbet.
 Roy played 28 consecutive seasons from 1887 to 1914, and won 97 singles titles.